gadget-inc/templates/monthly-subscription-template/README.md

 4. Install your Shopify app on a Shopify development store.

-5. Test the subscription flow.
+5. Test the subscription flow by selecting one of the available plans that you added.

 ## Subscription flow